the-lazy-learner/StupidMusicPlayer/README.md

 A barebones barely working music player built using JavaFX.

 **PS:** This code won't be really helpful, reusable or maintainable.
-This is not production ready code but more of a joke.

 There **will be** some issues for Linux users as JavaFX doesn't support libavcodec version >= 58